 You will need to show the examiner your divorce decree, marriage license, or other legal document showing your name has changed.
-You will also need to provide documents to prove your identity, date of birth, and lawful status, a document to prove your Social Security number, and two documents to prove your principal address.
+If you no longer have your driver license in your possession, you will need to provide documents to prove your identity, date of birth, and lawful status, and a document to prove your Social Security number.
+TWO DOCUMENTS are required to prove your principal address.
 For a complete list of documents, click here.

-Due to federal and state regulations, as of December 31, 2009, we will not be able to issue renewals/duplicates by mail until the applicant has applied in person one time.
-If you are out-of-state and need a temporary permit to extend your driver license, please either email us or call 1-800-952-3696 or 605-773-6883..
+If you are out-of-state and need a temporary permit to extend your driver license, please either email us or call 605-773-6883.

 To obtain a South Dakota driver license, you need to visit a South Dakota exam station and submit an application.
 You will need to take your out-of-state license and provide items from this list of documents.
 The application and the out-of-state license will be given to the examiner.
 The examiner will check to make sure you have valid driving privileges in all states, and you will be given a vision screening.
 When both are completed and passed, you will be issued a South Dakota license valid for five (5) years and charged a license fee.